Community Workshops (2016-2018)

 “‘We’re all Living in our Imaginations’: Exploring the FASD Experience through Improvised Expression”

 This research collaboration with Dr. Rebecca Caines starts from the premise that people living with FASD are the experts on FASD, and hold artistic and imaginative potential to harness unique improvisation skills such as impulse, imaginative narrative, and spontaneity.
 Those living with FASD have considerable expertise and wisdom that draws on their lived experience navigating social worlds and systems where FASD is stigmatized, racialized and misunderstood.
-This socially-engaged project blends art-based research methods with social sciences to explore new ways of understanding FASD, exposing the difficulties and opportunities inherent in this complex disability, whilst creating innovative creative with music, theatre, storytelling, craft, cooking and other improvisatory forms.
+This socially-engaged project blends art-based research methods with social sciences to explore new ways of understanding FASD, exposing the difficulties and opportunities inherent in this complex disability, whilst creating music, theatre, storytelling and other improvisatory forms.

 Grounded in a community-based arts practice and framed through a Participatory Action Research method, this project brings together an innovative research team comprised of the co-PIs and a collaborative team that includes: individuals living with FASD, their support networks (including caregivers, mentors and life coaches), researchers, socially-engaged artists, music therapists, native health educators, elders, and community organizations.
 Improvisation requires skills of active listening, collaboration, risk taking, and includes the productive potential of mistake and failure.
 By creating a collaborative space for improvised creativity with individuals living with FASD, this project will explore new ways of understanding FASD while being attentive to the difficulties and potentials inherent in this complex disability.

 Pilot Project Design and Structure (2016-2017)